 Maddy Pringle

-At the University of Missouri, Maddy is a teaching instructor for Communication 1200: Fundamentals of Public Speaking and was previously the assistant course director for Media Communication and Society along with being a teaching assistant.
-In addition to these roles, Maddy has worked as an editorial assistant for Management Communication Quarterly and is the Graduate Student Department Assistant.
-In this role, she assists the Director of Graduate Studies and plays an instrumental role in the department’s social media and study abroad program.
-Additionally she is the vice president of the Association of Communication Graduate Students ACGS).
+At the University of Missouri, Maddy is a teaching instructor for Communication 1200: Fundamentals of Public Speaking and has taught Media Communication and Society in past years.
+In addition to these roles, Maddy has worked as an editorial assistant for Management Communication Quarterly and is the current Graduate Student Department Assistant.
+In this role, she assists the Director of Graduate Studies, runs the department’s social media accounts, and assists with the Italy study abroad program.
+She is currently the Secretary of the Association of Communication Graduate Students (ACGS), and previously held the role of Vice President.